User roles determine the access level or permissions of a person authorized (invited by an Administrator) to use a WordPress.com site.

 If your blog is private, nobody will be able to follow it unless you specifically invite them, at which point they become a Viewer.

-Viewers are the equivalent of Followers, but for private sites.
+Viewers are users who can only view private sites.
 Like Followers, Viewers do not have any editing privileges.
 All they can do is simply read the private site they were invited to and leave comments on it (again, only if you’ve enabled them).

 Adding Users to Your Site